jeeliz/jeelizFaceFilter/README.md

 If you host the scripts by yourself, be careful to enable gzip HTTP/HTTPS compression for JSON and JS files.
 Indeed, the neuron network JSON file, `dist/NNC.json` is quite heavy, but very well compressed with GZIP.
 You can check the gzip compression of your server [here](https://checkgzipcompression.com/).

+## About the tech
+This API uses Jeeliz WebGL Deep Learning technology to detect and track the user's face using a deep learning network.
+The accuracy is adaptative : the better the hardware, the more detection are processed per second.
+All is done client-side.

 ## License
 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 This application is free for both commercial and non-commercial use.